SamuelSwartzberg/flashcardifying_text_temp/temp_graphemics.md

 ### digraphs

-A digraph is using two graphs to write a single phoneme.
+»⟮A digraph⟯« is ⟮using two graphs⟯ to ⟮write a single phoneme⟯.
 Examples of digraphs are sh for /ʃ/ in english.
 Digraphs are often combined into ligatures, and as such the term also sometimes refers to those as digraphs.